daly-h/daly-h.github.io/_posts/2021-07-13-JOCECA-EVs.md

 tags: [climate, policy, transport]
 ---
 ### My opening statement to the Joint Oireachtas Committee on Environment and Climate Action can be downloaded [here](https://hannahdaly.ie/JCECA_HDaly_July13th2021.pdf).

-A recording will be available in a number of days.